xinyiwang23/5293irisrecognition/README.md

 #### 7.2 Function name: getDatabase

       - Take parameter: database folder (input as a number)
-      - Return: loops through all the files in our database and transfer every image into a vector.
+      - Return: loops through all the files in our database and transfer every image into vectors.
       - Note, Folder1 contains training image, so we do this with rotation and not doing rotation for Folder2.
-      - This funtion will be called in the function7.1 runAll() below.
+      - This funtion will be called in the function main() below.

-#### 7.1 Function name: runAll
+#### 7.3 Function name: main

 * First Step is data transformation.
-* After transfering the image into vector, get performance envaluation by calculating Acuracy curve for different PCA dimension reduction, CRR Curve, and recognition results tables.
+* After transfering the image into vector, get performance envaluation by calculating Acuracy curve for CRR Curve, recognition results tables, different PCA dimension reduction, ROC curve and table.

-#### 7.2 Function name: runAllReduced
+#### 7.4 Function name: reduce

-Since the image analysis for all test and train images takes a very long time, we saved the result so the runAllReduced function does not run all the previous steps but directly load the data I saved before which saves a lot of time.
+* Since the image analysis for all test and train images takes a very long time, we saved the result so the reduce function does not run all the previous steps but directly load the data I saved before which saves a lot of time.

 ## Peer evaluation form